vicimikul/Klippa-Assesment/README.md

 -  Directory statistics based on files inside
 -  Monitor a directory and automatically process newly added files
 - Concurrency for batch processing in folders
-- Multi threading for the monitor feature, as it does not stop monitoring when processing a file #TODO
 - Provide arguments for the CLI using the `config.txt` file